Loading...

 cPanel - FTP Accounts - Fill out information

-• In the log in field, type the name of the FTP user.
+• In the login field, type the name of the FTP user.
 A full FTP user name will always be formatted as [email protected].

 • Choose the domain where you wish to create the FTP account by selecting it from the Domain dropdown menu.
 You cannot create an FTP account without your domain name in it, regardless of the publish destination.